frederic-perez/AmE-dictionary/data/idioms.md

 __take (something) into consideration__
 __take (something) to heart__
 __take (something) to the bank__
+__take (something) with a grain of salt__ :two::hammer:
 __take (the) roll__ :dart: In a group setting, to call out each person’s name from a list to see if they are present or absent. _I haven’t taken roll yet, but it looks like a lot of kids are absent from school today._ _The teacher spent 10 min of class taking roll._
 __take a bawling out__ To receive a very severe rebuke, chastisement, or scolding (from someone). _I sure took a bawling out from my parents after I smashed up their car._
 __take a breath__ To inhale and then exhale. _I can tell that you’re just a bit too upset to talk about this.
 Why don’t you take a breath, calm down a bit, and then we’ll discuss it._
 __take a breather__ To take a short pause or hiatus (from something). _You can go ahead on the hike if you want, I•m going to stop here and take a breather._ _The senator is taking a breather from his campaign to spend some time with his family._
 __take a catnap__ To sleep for a very brief but restful period of time. _I’m going to try to take a catnap before my next shift starts, or else I’ll be feeling sluggish for the entire evening._ _Julie gets up really early to do her writing before the kids wake up, then takes little catnaps throughout the day._
 __take a deep breath__ :three::hammer:
+__take a deep dive__ A thorough and comprehensive exploration or investigation into a particular subject or topic.
 __take a dive__
 __take a fit__ To become very or unreasonably angry or upset; to have an outburst of rage, frustration, or ill temper. _My mom’s going to take a fit when she sees what happened to the car!_ _I was so embarrassed when Danny started taking a fit in the grocery store._
 __take a haircut__ A reduction in value.
 To accept a loss on a return of a financial investment. _The new interest rate hike means that many investors will be forced to take a haircut on their largest assets in the coming fiscal year._